|

 times, the leather stays smooth and soft.

-If you use only chains,
+If you use only chains, check

-the chain together with leather cuffs.
+together with leather cuffs.

 By the way: Rope and other bondage gear is easier to handle, if you have